github/docs/content/codespaces/developing-in-codespaces/getting-started-with-github-codespaces-for-machine-learning.md

 Jupyter notebooks are sets of cells that you can execute one after another.
 The notebook we'll use includes a number of cells that build an image classifier using [PyTorch](https://pytorch.org/).
 Each cell is a different phase of that process: download a dataset, set up a neural network, train a model, and then test that model.

 We'll run all of the cells, in sequence, to perform all phases of building the image classifier.
 When we do this Jupyter saves the output back into the notebook so that you can examine the results.

-### Creating a repository and a codespace
+### Creating a codespace

-1. Go to the [github/codespaces-getting-started-ml](https://github.com/github/codespaces-getting-started-ml) template repository and click **Use this template**.
+1. Go to the [github/codespaces-jupyter](https://github.com/github/codespaces-jupyter) template repository.
-{% data reusables.codespaces.open-codespace-from-template-repo %}
+{% data reusables.codespaces.open-template-in-codespace-step %}

-   By default, a codespace for this repository opens in a web-based version of {% data variables.product.prodname_vscode %}.
+A codespace for this template will open in a web-based version of {% data variables.product.prodname_vscode %}.

 ### Opening the image classifier notebook

 The default container image that's used by {% data variables.product.prodname_github_codespaces %} includes a set of machine learning libraries that are preinstalled in your codespace.
-For example, Numpy, pandas, SciPy, Matplotlib, seaborn, scikit-learn, TensorFlow, Keras, PyTorch, Requests, and Plotly.
+For example, Numpy, pandas, SciPy, Matplotlib, seaborn, scikit-learn, Keras, PyTorch, Requests, and Plotly.
 For more information about the default image, see "[Introduction to dev containers](/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers#using-the-default-dev-container-configuration)" and [the `devcontainers/images` repository](https://github.com/devcontainers/images/tree/main/src/universal).

 1. In the {% data variables.product.prodname_vscode_shortname %} editor, close any "Get Started" tabs that are displayed.
-1. Open the `image-classifier.ipynb` notebook file.
+1. Open the `notebooks/image-classifier.ipynb` notebook file.

 ### Building the image classifier